 You will see this toolbar appear on the top left of the plan view window:

-Surface Tools New breakline button Delete a breakline button Add point into surface button Edit point on a surface button Delete region button Close toolbar button
+Surface Tools New breakline button Delete a breakline button Add point into surface button Edit point on a surface button Add new trim line to surface button Delete a trim line from surface button Delete region button Close toolbar button

-Add point into surface button Add New Point into Terrain
+Add point into surface button Add a new point on the terrain

-Edit point on a surface button Edit a Point in the Terrain
+Edit point on a surface button Edit a point on the terrain

-Delete region button Delete a Region from the Terrain
+Delete region button Delete a region from the project

 Close Toolbar button Click this button to close the Road toolbar